Ned Stark: Development and overview

 Publishers Weekly noted in 1996 that, despite the honest Ned Stark's intervention in court politics, "no amount of heroism or good intentions can keep the realm under control."
-From his very first introduction, Ned is portrayed as a noble hero and set up to be the heart of the story.
-With fifteen chapters devoted to his point of view, more than any other single character in the novel, he is presented as a primary character in the series, and the main storyline of A Game of Thrones, the drama in King's Landing, is told almost entirely from his perspective.
-In the London Review of Books, John Lanchester writes that everything about Ned is designed to gain audience sympathy, from his strong sense of honor and moral compass to his compassion towards his wife and children.
+From his very introduction, Ned is portrayed as a noble hero and set up to be the heart of the story.
+With fifteen chapters devoted to his point of view, more than any other single character in the novel, he is presented as a primary character, and the main storyline of A Game of Thrones, the drama in King's Landing, is told almost entirely from his perspective.
+In the London Review of Books, John Lanchester wrote that everything about Ned is designed to gain audience sympathy, from his strong sense of honor and moral compass to his compassion towards his wife and children.
 Readers are led to believe that Ned will be the main character of the series, but ultimately he is, from a literary perspective, a classic decoy protagonist.
 After struggling to keep himself and the kingdom on a moral path for the entire novel, the only option that remains to save his family is to put aside his honor; he does so, but is betrayed anyway.
 Calling Ned's execution "shocking", The New York Times noted in 2011 that the novel was "famous for dispatching a thoroughly admirable major character with whom readers have been identifying for most of the book".
 In an interview for Entertainment Weekly, author George R. R. Martin commented on this misdirection:

 I knew it almost from the beginning.
 Not the first day, but very soon.
 I've said in many interviews that I like my fiction to be unpredictable.
 I like there to be considerable suspense.
 I killed Ned in the first book and it shocked a lot of people.
 I killed Ned because everybody thinks he's the hero and that, sure, he's going to get into trouble, but then he'll somehow get out of it.